bruderstein/PythonScript/docs/source/scintilla.rst

 .. method:: Editor.setTarget(start, end)

    Sets the target start and end in one call.
-See :ref:`Editor.setTargetStart` and :ref:`Editor.setTargetEnd`
+See :meth:`Editor.setTargetStart` and :meth:`Editor.setTargetEnd`

 .. method:: Editor.getUserLineSelection() -> (startLine, endLine)